Benefits of Drink-Free Days: The Science and How to Stick

 Willpower alone rarely works.
 Swapping the routine beats fighting the craving

-Functional drinks with ingredients like tart cherry juice, magnesium and L-theanine can replace the evening pour
+Functional drinks with tart cherry juice, magnesium and L-theanine can replace the evening pour

 The wind-down ritual matters more than what's in the glass